senliuy/Advanced-Deep-Learning/chapter1/scene-text-detection-via-holistic-multi-channel-prediction.md

 \[3\] B. Epshtein, E. Ofek, and Y. Wexler.
 Detecting text in natural scenes with stroke width transform.
 In Proc. of CVPR, 2010.

 \[4\] L. Kang, Y. Li, and D. Doermann.
 Orientation robust text line detection in natural images.
 In Proc. of CVPR, 2014.

+\[5\] F. Yin and C. L. Liu.
+Handwritten text line extraction based on minimum spanning tree clustering.
+In Proc. of International Conference on Wavelet Analysis and Pattern Recognition, 2007.